-When it comes to Airsoft, some rules may vary from region, playing location and even by the type of game played.
-The following are some basic rules and practices that can serve any player well.
-They are in no particular order.
+As a general rule, when it comes to Airsoft, rules can vary from region, playing location and even by the type of game played.
+The following are basic rules and practices that can serve any player well regardless of location, event, etc.

 This is one of those rules that simply goes without saying, but is one of the most important, basic rules.
 Always wear proper eye protection.
 You only have two eyes and should you take a hit to either eye (or both for that matter), it is guaranteed that you risk irreparable damage.
 Is it really worth it?
 There are many different types of eye protection gear available.
 Gear ranges from ballistic glasses all the way to full-face masks.
 Keep in mind that while prescription glasses would be better than nothing at all, they are not typically an acceptable type of protective eyewear at most playing venues.